MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Dirge of Unraveling / Hymn of Weaving**

 : Lasts 120 seconds.
 When it times out, inflicts instant death shortly afterwards.
-Inflicted on all players when a phase starts and ends the phase when the debuff effect fully resolves.
+Inflicted on all players when a phase starts.

 **Brand of Weaving / Unraveling**

 : Grants the Aura effect of the same type to all nearby allies who are standing in the sphere of influence.
 Also grants the effects of said Aura.
-Removed upon death or on phase transition.
+Removed upon death, phase transition or killing the Deathsinger who granted it.

 **Aura of Weaving / Unraveling**